kienfru/Terraform-EKS/README.md

 ## Notes

 - Ensure you do not hard-code sensitive information such as access keys.
-- Follow best practices for IAM role and policy management to adhere to the principle of least privilege.
+- Follow best practices for IAM role and policy management to adhere to the principle of least privilage

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.